 If you want to know more about the origin of coffee and how to make a good one then you should do this course, it’s really good!”

 – Sonja Hafsteinsson

-I’m 15 years old and studying at Mount College at the moment.
+I’m studying at Mount College at the moment.
 I’d like to find a Barista job in a local cafe and since finishing this Barista course I’ve handed over my CV to 4 local cafes so far.